Please click the VOTE button if you like it.

 These are just my suggestion and how museums usually frame photographs.
 All the photos in my home, (both monotone and color) are framed this way.
 It makes the image stand out, while giving a consistant look for all your hanging images.

-He bought his first 35mm camera in 1967, then taught himself processing and printing from library books.
-Many books were returned late.
-Some with a chemical smell.
+Lar bought his first 35mm camera at the age of 14.
+He then taught himself processing and printing from library books.
+Many were returned late … some with a chemical smell.

-As an award-winning photographer, Lar Matre went on to shoot print advertising; produce, direct and edit broadcast advertising; and produce and direct sports programming for ESPN and Spike.
+As an award-winning photographer, Matré went on to shoot print advertising for national clients; produce, direct, and film broadcast advertising; and produce and direct sports...

 Shop with Confidence (Fine Art America Return Policy)